Did you purchase an earlier version

 I still think Dock Party has a lot of potential.
 So I have chosen to continue to develop it, with new releases being made available for purchase exclusively on my website.

 If not for Apple’s App Store, I would never have attempted to distribute Dock Party.
 So I appreciate its utility.
-I don’t even mind the 15% Apple pockets (30% in some cases), but I do wish Apple would put more resources into screening for potentially dangerous apps during App Review instead of layering on increasingly rigid restrictions that only serve to prevent trustworthy developers from accessing the full potential of macOS.
+I don’t even mind that Apple takes a 15% cut of every sale (30% in some cases), but I do wish Apple would put more resources into screening for potentially dangerous apps during App Review instead of layering on increasingly rigid restrictions that only serve to prevent trustworthy developers from accessing the full potential of macOS.